While most of you — developers and architects — understand the need for strong password security and practice it, your users might not.

 - How effectively it stops fraud or accounts takeover in real-time?

 Once you have evaluated and finalized the vendor, it is vital to test the RBA solution and ensure that the user experience is as expected while minimizing risk.

-If you want to learn more about RBA and want to test how RBA works in LoginRadius?
+Want to learn more about RBA and test how RBA works in LoginRadius?
 Signup for a free account here.